shouryadey/face_recognition_using_face_recognition_api/face_recognition/readme.md

 then,

-->Take a snap of a face to be recognized and save in the director(face_rec) as (say) xyz.jpg .Make sure to make the change the the name 'sdey.jpg' to the 'xyz.jpg' in the facerec.py file
+->Take a snap of a face to be recognized and save in the director(face_recognition) as (say) xyz.jpg .Make sure to make the change the the name 'sdey.jpg' to the 'xyz.jpg' in the facerec.py file

 ->run facerec.py